Understanding the Social and Emotional Needs of Gifted Students

 Key Takeaways

 Giftedness is multi-faceted, encompassing intellectual, emotional, social, and creative traits.
-Social and emotional support is essential for the well-being of gifted students, helping them manage challenges like perfectionism, anxiety, and social isolation.
+Social and emotional support is critical to the well-being of gifted students, helping them manage challenges like perfectionism, anxiety, and social isolation.
 Parents and educators must work together to provide a holistic support system that nurtures both academic excellence and emotional resilience.